HoangChuongNguyen/mono-consistent-depth/README.md

-When evaluate the model, remember to specific the pretrained model path (i.e. eval_model_load_path in the config file).
+When evaluate the model, remember to specify the pretrained model path (i.e. eval_model_load_path in the config file).
 Otherwise, the best model is automatically loaded.

 ## 👀 Pre-trained Models
 Our pre-trained models can be downloaded [here](https://drive.google.com/drive/folders/1-p6Bfa-6GQR3BirAhefE0UwjF5sHzrLF?usp=sharing).
 To evaluate these models, you need to specify eval_model_load_path in the config file.